gsurrel/FacebookNotifications/README.md

 ## Changelog

 * _1.10.1_
-   * Upgrate API level for the Play Store to be happy
+  * Upgrade API level for the Play Store to be happy
    * Add link to DontKillMyApp
    * Ask runtime permission to draw over other apps